 Domberskjera lighthouse with white solar modules

-There are a number of approached to achieving a colours module, including colouring the solar cells, colouring the glass, but one of the most effective method is through the uses digital, ceramic printing of small coloured dots on the glass.
-This option provides the highest number of colour option along with a stable colour for a >20 year life, but with approximately 20% reduction in the solar module performance.
+There are a number of approached to achieving a coloured module, including colouring the solar cells, colouring the glass, but one of the most effective method is through the uses digital, ceramic printing of small coloured dots on the glass.
+This option provides the highest number of colour option along with a stable colour for a >20-year life, but with approximately 20% reduction in the solar module performance.